 Design Decision: Let’s look into designing better signage and other ways we could reduce people getting lost.
 We can’t change the building, though—it’s a historic building.

-An object’s distinctive appearance.
+A design’s distinctive appearance.

 Evaluation: The new, boldly-designed wine bottle packaging gets a lot of attention on the shelf at the local grocery superstore.